 Obviously, those two periods are only rough estimates.

 Ketchup often keeps fresh for even longer, but please be rational about it.
 If it sits open in the fridge for like a year and a half, it’s time for it to go.

 |Ketchup (unopened)||Best by + 6 – 12 months|

 |Ketchup (opened)||1 month||6 – 12 months|

 Please note that all periods above are estimates for the best quality only.

 How To Tell If Ketchup Is Bad

-The sniff test is the second thing to do.
-If it developed an off, funny, or simply bad odor, throw it out.
+- Smell.
+The second thing to do is the sniff test.
+If your ketchups has developed an off, funny, or sour smell, throw it out.